dmbarbour/glas/docs/GlasApps.md

 I could support OS operations under an 'os:' prefix, and perhaps OS-specialized actions under a header such as 'os:posix:...'.
 Not really sure what I need, or how much of the OS should be exposed.
 Might develop incrementally as needed.

+## Procedures and Processes

+The 'proc' model expresses behavior as composition of transactional steps, with constraints on effects and shared state.
+This can be compiled to an equivalent 'prog' step function, but 'proc' should be easier to optimize for incremental computing, concurrency, and distribution.

+In design.
+Some likely features:

+* *annotations* - similar to 'prog' we can have a 'proc' header for annotations and the common variant for processes.
+* *sequence* - similar to a prog sequence, but each operation may require multiple transactions.
+I may require that each operation is uniquely labeled for some extra stability during live coding.
+* *forks* - explicit partitioning of applications into multiple subtasks.
+This should appear within a 'stable' effects context.
+ * *static forks* - all the forks can be labeled at compile-time and bound to distinct processes.
+ * *dynamic forks* - the set of forks is computed at runtime.
+The process is the same for every fork, but each may have its own runtime state.
+Some mechanism to support introducing or terminating forks.
+* *channels* - explicit asynchronous, non-shared-state communication between forks, preferably without assuming external effects.
+Static channels and subchannels might be especially convenient for optimization.
+ * *rendezvous* - this could be modeled in terms of a single element channel, with special recognition it might simplify optimization of the scheduler.
+* *effects* - instead of a single abstract effects environment with a single state value, it could be useful to distinguish effects with shared state, effects with forkable state, write-only effects similar to channels where write order is flexible.
+* *conditionals* - likely need a couple layers such as stable conditionals (e.g. depending on configuration data) and instantaneous conditionals (decided as a process step).
+* *overlay* - ability to compose applications in overlay style, wrapping components.
+We might treat the initial app as an overlay of the identity operation to improve compositionality.

 ## Misc Thoughts